 With the touch of technology, work in the kitchen has been made a lot easier.
-A food processor is one such appliance that is designed for a lot of kitchen work including slicing, dicing, mixing, cutting, etc. Many brands produce different food processor types for users.
+A food processor is one such appliance that is designed for a lot of kitchen work including slicing, dicing, mixing, cutting, etc. There are different types of food processors depending upon the operations and applications.

 If you plan to buy one, you might face the dilemma of which type of food processor to buy.
-There are generally three variants of food processors available in the Indian market.
-These are manual, mini and full-sized food processor.
+There are generally three variants of food processors available in the market.
+These are manual, mini, and full-sized food processors.
 Out of these, the latter two require electric power to operate.

 This article will shed light on the different food processors.
-We will take a look at the uses along with the advantages and disadvantages of these food processors.
-A recommendation for each variant is also provided to help the user with the purchase.
+We will take a look at the different food processor and their uses along with the advantages and disadvantages.

 Depending on the design of the appliance, you can either pull a cord or use a turning handle for the workings.
-It is the most portable and easy to store the type of food processor that you can find.
+It is the most portable and easy-to-store type of food processor that you can find.
 The blades of the machine form the heart of its operation.

 The appliance is very capable of slicing, dicing, mincing, and even blending ingredients in little amounts.
 You can even beat eggs and mix ingredients in small quantities using the device.
 You can progress with these workings at your own pace with ease.